takeisue1270/In-house-whole-plasmid-sequencing/PROTOCOL.md

 Check these pages before every run:

 1. [ONT plasmid sequencing from DNA using SQK-RBK114](https://nanoporetech.com/document/rapid-sequencing-v14-plasmid-sequencing-sqk-rbk114-96) - plasmid input, barcoding, the manufacturer-required cleanup, adapter attachment, and the MinION/GridION branch.
+2. [ONT loading multiple PromethION Flow Cells](https://nanoporetech.com/document/running-multiple-promethion-flow-cells) - generic PromethION priming, 200 µL Kit 14 loading volume, port handling, and loading sequence; it does not define the SQK-RBK114 plasmid final-library composition.
-2. [ONT Flow Cell Wash Kit EXP-WSH004/EXP-WSH004-XL](https://nanoporetech.com/document/flow-cell-wash-kit-exp-wsh004) - current MinION/GridION wash and post-wash options.
+3. [ONT Flow Cell Wash Kit EXP-WSH004/EXP-WSH004-XL](https://nanoporetech.com/document/flow-cell-wash-kit-exp-wsh004) - current flow-cell wash and post-wash options.

 If these documents conflict with any value below, use the current ONT document and update this repository before the next release.
-The intentional exceptions in this edition are the miniaturized barcoding reaction in Section 4.2 and cleanup bypass in Section 4.3.
+The intentional in-house exceptions are identified at their point of use in Sections 4.2-4.4 and 5.2.

 ## 3. Starting material and preparation